jsn-jin/Aviation/README.md

  - To run the Rmd files, download all the (cleaned) data sets on this page and put them in the same directory as your Rmd files.

  - To run the Jupyter Notebook, you need to follow the instruction (at the beginning of the notebook) and download the OpenSky raw data yourself.
+You will also need the files in the folder `ICAO_table`.